Summary of our market study

 1.1 Data center market definition and overview

 Data centers comprise a vast network of interconnected servers and computer components used by organizations to store and maintain data.
 Data centers are located in large warehouses in geographical areas with advanced connectivity and technological infrastructure.
-The components of a data center include mainframe computers, servers, disk array storage racks, networking and telecommunications equipment, etc.
+The components of a data center include mainframe computers, servers, disk array storage racks, network and telecommunications equipment, etc.

 In this study, a distinction is made between two forms of data center: